Raunak-Sarmacharya/kcn-seniors-docs/docs/getting-started/welcome.md

 ### Site Architecture Overview

-The KCN Seniors website uses a sophisticated **dual-system approach** for comprehensive user management and content protection, built on a robust WordPress foundation with specialized plugins and custom development.
+The website uses a sophisticated **dual-system approach** for comprehensive user management and content protection, built on a robust WordPress foundation with specialized plugins and custom development.

 #### Core Technology Stack